ShivM99/Python-ML/Fraud_Detection/readme.md

 ## Features
 - Implements a variety of fraud detection algorithms, including:
-  > Supervised learning techniques (e.g., logistic regression, random forests)
+  > Supervised learning techniques (e.g., logistic regression, random forests) and
   > Anomaly detection methods (e.g., isolation forest, one-class SVM)
 - Provides utilities for data preprocessing, feature engineering, and model evaluation.
 - Designed for flexibility and ease of use, suitable for both beginners and advanced users.